 The clothing was designed by some of my favorites like Rachel Antonoff, Leah Goren (whose Etsy shop I wrote about for Refinery29), Orla Kiely, and Alexandra Grecco.
-Prices ranged from $10-$400, but I have to say as a high-school student who buys the majority of my clothes myself, I really do feel like everything that I liked was affordable as it was really nicely made.
+Prices ranged from $10-$400, but I have to say as a student who buys the majority of my clothes myself, I really do feel like everything that I liked was affordable as it was really nicely made.

 Have you guys heard of the band SuperCute!?
 SuperCute! perfomed at Audrey Grace that night; to the left, is my friend Julia Cumming from the band.
 Her dress is a vintage selection from Audrey Grace and next to her is my girl Emily, wearing a vintage gingham dress and some vintage pins to match her backpack.